-Criteria ESD COOP Internship ҮАР GPP (35 CIP) PURPOSE Employability Skills, application of what is and knowledge in the according to Standard 1 being learned in the of the CTAE pathway class concurrently. class concurrently.
-Application of coursework already taken and new skill development, culminating in an industry- recognized credential.
-Great Promise Partnership is a non- profit agency that assists school systems by securing employers and placements for at-risk youth.
-STUDENT RESPONSIBILITIES Conditions as set by the FUDENT Conditions as set by the WBL Coordinator, Conditions as set by the WBL Coordinator, Conditions as set by the WBL Coordinator, Conditions as set by WBL Coordinator, Conditions negotiated by GPP in collaboration with the WBL coordinator PERSONNEL RESPONSIBILITIES WBL Coordinator WBL Coordinator WBL Coordinator WBL/YAP Coordinator GPP Staff and/or WBL Coordinator have previously received in a College or Career College Minimum of 1 unit in College or Career pathway already earned Minimum of 1 unit in a College or Career pathway already earned College or Career Pathway course preferred, but at-risk students who have not successfully completed can still be admitted.
-TIME DURATION 1 or more years CREDIT 1 or more units.
+Criteria ESD СООР Internship YAP GPP (35 CIP) PURPOSE Development of Employability Skills, according to Standard 1 of the CTAE pathway course.
+No more than 25% of total WBL student placements.
+Job placement is an application of what is being learned in the class concurrently.
+Application of skills and knowledge in the related pathway courses.
+Application of coursework already taken and new skill development, culminating in an industry-recognized credential.
+Great Promise Partnership assists school systems by securing employers and placements for atrisk youth.
+STUDENT RESPONSIBILITIES Conditions as set by the WBL Coordinator, Training Agreement, and Training Plan Conditions as set by the WBL Coordinator, Training Agreement, and Training Plan Conditions as set by the WBL Coordinator, Training Agreement, and Training Plan Conditions as set by the WBL Coordinator, Training Agreement, and Training Plan Conditions negotiated by GPP in collaboration with the WBL coordinator PERSONNEL RESPONSIBILITIES WBL Coordinator WBL Coordinator WBL Coordinator WBL/YAP Coordinator GPP Staff and/or WBL Coordinator COURSEWORK Currently enrolled in or have previously received credit for a College or Career Pathway course Concurrently enrolled in a College or Career Pathway course matching the job placement Minimum of 1 unit in College or Career pathway already earned Minimum of 1 unit in a College or Career pathway already earned College or Career Pathway course preferred, but at-risk students who have not successfully completed can still be admitted.
+TIME DURATION 1 year only 1 year or two years 1 or more years 1 or more years plus potential post-secondary component 1 or more years CREDIT 1 or more units.
 Maximum of 3 units of credit per semester.
 1 or more units.
 Maximum of 3 units of credit per semester.
 1 or more units.
 Maximum of 3 units of credit per semester.
 1 or more units.
 Maximum of 3 units of credit per semester.
 1 or more units.
 Maximum of 3 units of credit per semester.
 CREDENTIALS None None None Post-secondary/ Industry recognized credential None EVALUATION Worksite Mentor/WBL Coordinator Worksite Mentor/WBL Coordinator Worksite Mentor/WBL Coordinator Worksite Mentor/YAP Coordinator Worksite Mentor/WBL Coordinator.
 GPP staff cannot assign grades.
 WAGES Paid Paid Paid or non-paid Paid or non-paid Paid